grit/eth-block-explorer/README.md

 # eth-block-explorer
-Basic Ethereum block explorer build with React and Ethers
+Basic Ethereum block explorer built with React and Ethers